wjbeksi/cwseg/README.md

 CWSEG [1] leverages content on the Internet to build a bootstrapping Chinese word segmenter.
 Lexicon building works by employing an HTML parser.
 Chinese words parsed from webpages are stored in a dictionary.
-This dictinary is persistent and is read in upon startup.
+This dictionary is persistent and is read in upon startup.
 Words are stored along with their frequencies in the dictionary.
 Support is included for pruning the dictionary of words that fall below a given threshold.
 The segmenter uses the dictionary along